 Non-exempt office staff will be paid by the hour.
 A minimum hourly requirement, per employee, will be required.
 Any hours below minimum requirement will be deducted from PTO balance.

 Exempt office staff is full time salaried staff and includes management staff.
+A minimum hourly amount will be expected.
 (Rev 11/26/19)

 Contract and temporary employees are employed under an agreement for a specific amount of time, for a specific amount of remuneration either on a full-time or part-time basis.